CMFTIME7/OBP-cancer/README.md

 ![The schematic overview of the meta-analysis approach using research questions from the structured literature overview. ](OBP-cancer-workflow.png)

 ---
-## Outlook

-Consider future perspectives onto pathway analysis use `clusterProfiler::GSEA()` and binding assays in molecular dyncamics simulations and experimental validations.

----
 ## Contact

 For questions, suggestions, or collaboration: